stenbror/ActiveOberon/README.md

 ## Bootstrapping the system in the future

-* You will first compile the C++ version of the Active Oberon compiler/linker / build tool.
+* You will first compile the Rust version of the Active Oberon compiler/linker / build tool.
-* Then you will build the Active Oberon-based compiler with the help of the C++ bootstrap compiler.
+* Then you will build the Active Oberon-based compiler with the help of the Rust bootstrap compiler.
 * Finally you will use the finished Active Oberon-based compiler to build itself and you have the final product.

 ## Language overview